Al Jazeera reporters evacuate Gaza offices after shots fired

 "Two very precise shots were fired straight into our building," Al Jazeera reporter Stefanie Dekker said on the network's website.

-Al Jazeera works in the same tower block as U.S. media organisation Associated Press, whose journalists also left the building, she said, along with other residents.
+Al Jazeera works in the same tower block as U.S. media organization Associated Press, whose journalists also left the building, she said, along with other residents.

-The 11-storey tower block that houses the two news organisations is in the centre of Gaza City and has a view toward the border with Israel.
+The 11-storey tower block that houses the two news organizations is in the center of Gaza City and has a view toward the border with Israel.

 Israel and Gaza militants have been locked in two weeks of cross-border fighting that has escalated into an Israeli tank and infantry push into the densely populated coastal strip.